Les Filles go online – Télé Gourmet by Maître Philippe & Filles. The bigger, the bigger. Degrees of maturity of cheese.

 Les Filles gehen online – Télé Gourmet by Maître Philippe & Filles.
 Je oller, je doller.
 Reifegrade von Käse. - Maître Philippe & Filles

-Cheese is a natural product that is subject to certain fluctuations.
-For example, cheese changes over time – this is called aging.
-This short film is about how it changes and which cheeses are good to mature and which ones are not.
+Cheese is a natural product subject to certain fluctuations.
+For example, cheese changes over time – this is called ripening.
+This short film explores how it changes and which cheeses are good to ripen and which should not.

 Have fun!